bradwestfall/webdevphoenix/contribute.md

 Create your company listing as `[company-name].md` inside the `/companies` folder.
 Note that the file name is required to be the company name and is required to have hyphens for spaces (and not real spaces) and all lowercase letters.
 See our [real listings](https://github.com/bradwestfall/webdevphoenix/tree/master/companies) as an example.

 Start the file with YAML variables.
 Note that the three hyphens are required and are used to enclose the YAML.
-Below the YAML section goes your company description.
+Under the YAML section goes your company description.
 Use two hard returns to distinguish paragraphs as seen with the greek text below

 ```
 ---